Going to KamakuraPrevious stop:

 Kamakura is in Kanagawa Prefecture.
-It lies on the exterior side, the ocean-facing side, of a peninsula on the south end of Tōkyō-wan or Tōkyō Bay.
-From its beach you look out into Sagami-wan or Sagami Bay.
+It lies on the exterior side, the southwestern ocean-facing side, of a peninsula on the south end of Tōkyō-wan or Tōkyō Bay.
+From its beach you look to the southwest, out into Sagami-wan or Sagami Bay.

 Here is a map with more detail.
 All these maps are from the Perry-Castañeda Map Collection at the University of Texas.
 Yokosuka, home of a U.S. Navy base, is over the ridge on the north side of the peninsula facing Tōkyō Bay.